Best Places to Relax in Malaysia for Travelers

-The influences of Asia and Europe have endowed these two towns with a specific multicultural heritage that is both tangible and intangible.
+Asia and Europe’s influences have endowed these two towns with a specific multicultural heritage that is both tangible and intangible.

 George Town and Melaka were jointly inscribed on the World Heritage List in 2008 due to their shared rich multicultural trading heritage.

 Melaka Historic City

 If you love history, you can explore Melaka Historic City – a city filled with government buildings, churches, squares, and fortifications originating in the 15th-century Malay sultanate and the Portuguese and Dutch periods beginning in the early 16th century.